 Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.19 Risk cause Failing to identify and rectify non-compliance with Health and Safety regulations.
 Risk event Employees required to undertake tasks they are not competent to.
 Statutorily driven health and safety protective arrangements for service users and employees not implemented correctly.
 Non-compliance with policy and procedure Not undertaking audits and inspections to confirm adherence to policy and legislative requirements.
 Risk effect Serious injury of ill health impact on employees and or service users.
 Negative impact on outcomes for customers/service users.
 Service users and employees exposed to hazards where statutory requirements exist.
-Chief Executive, Executive Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer 1 - Health Safety and Wellbeing Strategy 2 - Suite of Health and Safety Management Arrangements developed setting out council response to statutory obligations (Revised 2021) 3 - Comprehensive range of Health & Safety Management & Assessment based development opportunities for line managers 4 - Use of Health & Safety Management Information System to enhance information transfer and organisational efficiency 5 - Comprehensive training programme in place to support those with responsibility for managing health and safety.
+Statutory health and safety - duty of care over services users and employees not met.
+Criminal prosecution of the Corporate body and or individuals through Corporate Homicide (Corporate Manslaughter) Significant financial penalties from Criminal Prosecution.
+Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating 1 - Health Safety and Wellbeing Strategy 2 - Suite of Health and Safety Management Arrangements developed setting out council response to statutory obligations (Revised 2021) 3 - Comprehensive range of Health & Safety Management & Assessment based development opportunities for line managers 4 - Use of Health & Safety Management Information System to enhance information transfer and organisational efficiency 5 - Comprehensive training programme in place to support those with responsibility for managing health and safety.
 6 - Guidance and Risk assessment templates to support COVID 19 response.
 7 - Use of comprehensive audit programme to confirm the application of agreed management Arrangements and Council Policy.
 8 - New risk assessment guidance and support for managers rapidly deployed in response to COVID 19 in line with associated Scottish Government guidance.
 3 5

-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.19.0 Delivery of Health, Safety and Wellbeing Strategy Q4 22/23: A Health, Safety & Resilience Service Plan, 2023/24 has been drafted and is being implemented.
-Q3 22/23: Health, Safety and Resilience Manager started 9 January 2023.
-Q2 22/23: Appointment made for Team Manager Health, Safety & Resilience.
-Due to take up post in Jan 2023.
-Chief Officer 2023/24 31-Mar-2023 SRP.RA.19.0 7 H&S audit across all Council estate Q4 22/23: Health, Safety and Resilience Service Plan's revised suggested approach - Training, Self-Assessment and Audit.
+SRP.RA.19.0 1 Delivery of Health, Safety and Wellbeing Strategy II I/I 77/73 A Health Satety X. Reciliance Service Plan 7073/7/I hac been draffed and ic Chief Officer Place; Edel Ryan 31 March 2024 31-Mar-2023 SRP.RA.19.0 7 H&S audit across all Council estate Q1 23/24 Zurich Insurance high level audit of H&S scheduled for July 2023.
+Recommendations will be implemented where necessary Q4 22/23: Health, Safety and Resilience Service Plan's revised suggested approach - Training, Self-Assessment and Audit.
 Zurich Insurance high level audit of H&S due to start in July 2023.
 Q3 22/23: Zurich rolling out training across the Council Q2 22/23: Protective Services and Property Service are progressing a Health and Safety building audit across the full Council estate, which will inform the development of associated action plans taking a risk based assessment of the findings.
 Asbestos inspection programme commenced with first round of inspections focussed on the learning estate over the summer holiday period.
 Review of arrangements for first aid and fire warden provision commenced.
-Chief Officer Place 2023/24 31-March- 2023
+Chief Officer Place 31 - March - 2024